 A refreshing effort to significantly change the alimony law of Florida is gradually gaining momentum.
-More and more lawmakers are heading into next half of 2015 session in this regard.
-R-Lakeland Senator Kelli Stargel, sponsored bill was approved by Senate Judiciary Committee which puts a full stop on permanent alimony.
+More and more lawmakers are heading into the next half of the 2015 session in this regard.
+R-Lakeland Senator Kelli Stargel, a sponsored bill was approved by Senate Judiciary Committee which puts a full stop on permanent alimony.
 It is aimed to create a formulaic approach to determine length and alimony amount.
 It is also designed to give rise to an arrangement of 50-50 children sharing.

 Image credit: zimmytws